1. Initial events list

 Angular allows us to variety of usefull directive.
 On on the most basic and common is ngFor

-which is a implementation of for loop
+which is a implementation of for loop.

-is designed work with the collections.
+ngFor is designed work with the collections.
 Since we have collection of events let's see how to

-directive in our code.
-Update app.component.html
+use ngFor directive in our code.
+Update app.component.html with the following

 code:

 As you can see, it's very intuitive.
-We are browsing through events
+We are browsing through events collection and reffering

 Of course names can be adjusted to our variables and convention i.e.: